-There will be one short essay assignment in the fall term.
-The completed papers will be between 6-8 pages in length (250 words per page, 12 point standard font, double spaced).
-It will be due no later than November 22.
+There will be one short essay assignment in the winter term.
+The completed papers will be between 7-8 pages in length (250 words per page, 12 point standard font, double spaced).
+It will be due on March 6.

 Tests and Exams: